ChrisCodeSmith/SpeedTest_HashingAlgos/README.md

 # Fast simple explanation of the GUI:
 ## Why
-- To compare the speed and showcase the simplicity and correctness of hashing algorithms
+- To compare the speed, and showcase the simplicity and correctness of hashing algorithms against a simple bytewise file compare

 ## Buttons:
 ### Create Files: